Gunn Hall Global Scholars

 The Gunn Hall Global Scholars Program was established to equip students in leadership development, faith integration, and global vision.
 As an integral part of Ford Village, the main goal is servant leadership development, but the program is specifically geared toward knowledge and appreciation of global cultures.

 Similar to Pedersen Residential College, residents participate in weekly meal times, monthly speaker nights, and one-on-one mentorship.
-Under the supervision of Weatherly, each house discusses a curriculum together, and additionally, house mentors and residents go through a book together if desired.
+Each house discusses a curriculum together, and additionally, house mentors and residents go through a book together if desired.
 Unique to this program, Gunn Hall also partners each house with an international student organization each semester to engage in cross-cultural experiences through sharing of a fellowship meal and a time of discussion and reflection.